pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 ## Phase 2: Code — the QA/Architect Split, Applied Contract-First

-**The contract-first workflow, as Module 1 defined it:** write the interface (a `Protocol`, following Module 2's Dependency Inversion) and hand it to a QA persona for tests *before* an Architect persona ever writes implementation code.
+**The contract-first workflow, as [Agentic TDD](/posts/agentic-tdd-zero-code/) defined it:** write the interface (a `Protocol`, following [Dependency Inversion](/posts/design-patterns-part-1/)) and hand it to a QA persona for tests *before* an Architect persona ever writes implementation code.
 The Canvas from Phase 1 is the shared source both personas work from — neither one improvises past it.

 ```python
 # Step 1: Define the contract (you write this, directly from the Canvas's